Last Update:- 16th June 2023

 The EM10 MKII was a comprehensive upgrade to the original EM10.
 I couldn't help thinking it was designed to fill the gap between the original EM5 and the far superior EM5 MKII.
 Olympus planned the opposite for the EM10 III and positioned it into the existing Pen space.

 When Olympus launched the EM5 MKII, it was a more powerful camera than the original EM1.
 The EM1 MKII followed one year later to re-establish the E-M1's superiority.
 The EM1 was targeting professionals as well as serious hobby photographers.
-The Pen range was designed for casual or entry-level photographers and the Pen F for city or street photographers.
+The Pen range was designed for casual or entry-level photographers, and the Pen F for city or street photographers.

 When Olympus introduced the E-M10 MKIV and its simplified user interface, they hinted they were planning to discontinue the Pen F. The E-M5 III also confirmed this.
 Like with the E-M5 II, photographers expected new and trendsetting features.
 They were not ready for a "tamed down" E-M1 MKII.
 That's why the initial disappointment with the E-M5 MKIII.

 What happened was a common strategy of optimizing the new factory in Vietnam by re-positioning the product offer and lowering manufacturing and product costs.
 We also see Olympus considering the complete phasing out of the Pen range.
 It will not surprise me if any future Pen will exclusively be for the Japanese market and to help Olympus transition the offer...
-The E-PL10 was initially launched to be this model.
-This will basically accelerate the overall imaging business profitability or marketability.
-I think we also see this when we read between the lines with the JIP announcement...

 The new AP menu gives photographers easy access to advanced features.
 Must say it would have been nice if Olympus added the curves (highlight/shadow) and the Color Creator to the AP menu.
-With the MKIII it's now more practical to select curves via the SCP, whereas with the MKII one simply uses the multifunction button.
-The MKII only adjusts highlights and shadows whereas the MKIII and MKIV also adjust mid-tones.
-When Olympus launched the MKIII they removed the RC (Remote Flash) function.
+With the MKIII, it's now more practical to select curves via the SCP, whereas with the MKII, one simply uses the multifunction button.
+The MKII only adjusts highlights and shadows, whereas the MKIII and MKIV also adjust mid-tones.
+When Olympus launched the MKIII, they removed the RC (Remote Flash) function.
 This was quickly "corrected" with the next firmware upgrade.

 Is the new AP Menu something useful?
-It's difficult to say, for someone new to OMD cameras it could be something valuable.
+It's difficult to say, for someone new to OMD cameras, it could be something valuable.
 For existing OMD owners, my advice is to try it first...
 I found the AP menu a little frustrating because you need to go back to the advanced menu to access more advanced options.
-I did not check but I am sure those reviewers complaining about the Olympus menu, also found something with the MKIII and IV menus to complain about...
+I did not check, but I am sure those reviewers complaining about the Olympus menu also found something with the MKIII and IV menus to complain about...

 I studied the EM10 MKIV and the EM5 MKIII at my local camera shop.
-It is possible to rent these cameras but I honestly cannot make up my mind about Olympus.
-For example, I bought a Panasonic G9 on the secondhand market and I am considering supporting Panasonic in the future.
+It is possible to rent these cameras, but I honestly cannot make up my mind about Olympus.
+For example, I bought a Panasonic G9 on the secondhand market, and I am considering supporting Panasonic in the future.
 I feel it is important to support those manufacturers that are loyal to their client base.
 That does not mean I will not enjoy the extensive secondhand Olympus supply...?

 When studying the EM5 MKIII and the EM10 MKIV, I was surprised at how lightweight these new bodies are compared to the EM10 MKII and the EM5 MKII.
 The original EM5, the EM10, and the EM10 MKII all used a solid metal build.
-The EM5 MKII has a nasty weakness wearing off the silver, black, or platinum paint at the corners, whereas the EM10 MKI & II stays good for years.
+The EM5 MKII has a nasty weakness, wearing off the silver, black, or platinum paint at the corners, whereas the EM10 MKI & II stays good for years.
 Another really irritating aspect of more recent models is the rubber inserts on the thumb position.
-I first experienced this with the Pen F and I noticed the EM10 MKIII and MKIV have this too.
-The rubber falls off over time and it's esthetically and functionally not really practical.
+I first experienced this with the Pen F, and I noticed the EM10 MKIII and MKIV have this too.
+The rubber falls off over time, and it's aesthetically and functionally not really practical.
 See my wife's EM10 MIII and my Pen F below.
 The E-M10 MKII still uses the best solution, it will stay good for years...

-That said my wife loves her E-M10 MKIII.
+That said, my wife loves her E-M10 MKIII.
 She has her 14-150mm fitted almost permanently.
 It seems the MKIII is manufactured from the same composite material as the MKIV and the E-M5 MKIII.
 Unlike the E-M5 MKII, these new bodies do not scratch easily or lose paint at the corners.
-The image and video quality are great and my wife is completely satisfied with her E-M10.
+The image and video quality are great, and my wife is completely satisfied with her E-M10.

 Studying the video specifications of the MKII, III, and IV, we see the main differences are: